nervetattoo/banner-card/README.md

-THIS FIXES TEMPORARILY ISSUE WITH COVER ENTITY
-FOR THE WORK OF nervetattoo
-replace banner-card.js in your HASS (HOME ASSISTANT) with the one you find in this repo.
+this fixes TEMPORARILY the issues with coev entities for the work of nervetattoo replace banner-card.js in your HASS (HOME ASSISTANT) with the one you find in this repo.